-o Broadcast storms typically associated with route discovery for AODV are less disruptive for P2P-RPL.
-P2P-RPL has a "STOP" bit which is set by the target of a route discovery to notify all other nodes that no more DIOs should be forwarded for this temporary DAG.
+o Broadcast storms typically associated with route discovery for Ad hoc On-Demand Distance Vector (AODV) [RFC3561] are less disruptive for P2P-RPL.
+P2P-RPL has a "STOP" bit which is set by the target of a route discovery to notify all other nodes that no more Directed Acyclic Graph (DAG) Information Option (DIO) messages should be forwarded for this temporary DAG.
 Something looking like a broadcast storm may happen when no target is responding however, in this case, the Trickle suppression mechanism kicks in, limiting the number of DIO forwards in dense networks.